valuev3000/ProgressiveParts/README.md

 Become available as you progress through the tech tree.

-Have increased mass, battery capacity, science value and other parameters.
+Have increased mass, battery capacity and other parameters.

-Require the player to consider pressure, temperature and radiation thanks to integration with the Kerbalism mod.
+Require the player to consider pressure, temperature thanks to integration with the Kerbalism mod.

 🚀 Features
 7 upgrade tiers (Tier 1 … Tier 7) for each supported part type.

-Automatic tech tree placement – copies unlock in nodes matching their tier (compatible with stock TechTree.cfg or Community Tech Tree).
+Automatic tech tree placement – copies unlock in nodes matching their tier (compatible or Community Tech Tree).

 Support for different part categories: